 Special interest cruises include: hiking, golf, gardens, wildlife and nature, world and highland heritage, architecture, art, classical music, Scottish food and drink; bicycles available.
+Look for designations.

 Generally, the vessel either docks or anchors at night and travels during breakfast or lunch to the next location.
 Occasional overnight sails take place when the itinerary stretches south to and from English Channel ports.

 Included features: All drinks; tips; shore excursions; bicycles; speed boat rides; fishing trips; Internet; transfers between airports and railway stations; free parking.

 Why Go?
 If you crave an authentic upscale Scottish country hotel atmosphere and would like it to move about seeking the most wondrous and obscure locales in the northern British Isles, this is your conveyance, and it is limited to 50 like-minded souls.
 Additional cruises head south to Ireland, Wales, Channel Islands, South of England, Channel Islands and French coastal ports.
 Most amazingly, the HEBRIDEAN PRINCESS was created from a hard-working, well-engineered ferry that plied the Western Isles for a quarter century before being transformed into something quite different, yet retaining much of its traditional profile.
 Ted slept aboard her in one of the tiny below deck cabins as a ferry and returned for two wonderful voyages in island-studded Scotland and coastal Ireland.

 When to Go?
 The weather in the British Isles is notoriously fickle, so you take your chances.
 You won’t find a cozier ship to retreat into on a foul day.